-The Hafnarborg Collection now counts over 1,500 works of art.
+The Hafnarborg Collection now counts around 1,600 works of art.
 Sverrir Magnússon and his wife, Ingibjörg Sigurjónsdóttir, laid the foundations of the museum with a generous donation of artworks in 1983.
 The painter Eiríkur Smith also made a large contribution of art in 1990, as did Elías B. Halldórsson and Gunnar Hjaltson, who both donated a number of their own graphic works.
 Many other artists and individuals have contributed to the collection as well and Hafnarborg seeks to purchase works in accordance with the museum’s policy and budget.
 Selections from the Collection are exhibited on a regular basis.

 The artworks donated by Sverrir and Ingibjörg formed the basis of the Hafnarborg Collection, counting nearly 200 works by pioneers of Icelandic art, such as Kjarval, Nína Tryggvadóttir, Jóhann Briem and Júlíana Sveinsdóttir.
 Sverrir himself began collecting art around the time of the Great Depression, when he acquired a watercolour painting by Ólafur Túbals.
 This was the starting point, but the collection grew piece by piece, as Sverrir kept a keen eye on art exhibitions, regularly purchasing works and adding to the collection.
 Looking at the Founding Collection, most of the works are traditional landscapes, town scenes of Hafnarfjörður and still life paintings, perhaps reflecting the taste of the bourgeoisie at a certain period in Icelandic history.